-C:\ProgramData\Keysight\PathWave Test Sync Executive 2023\TseService\config
+C:\ProgramData\Keysight\PathWave Test Sync Executive 2023B\TseService\config

-Once TSE Service completes the free-running initialization if the system_definition.ym1 file is found, it switches into the Leader mode.
+Once TSE Service completes the free-running initialization if the system_definition.yml file is found, it switches into the Leader mode.
 This file defines the entire system configuration, including:

 - System topology.

 - This includes information about the chassis and how they are connected with SSMs and SystemSync Connectivity.

-- · Clocking.
+- Clocking.

-- · Sync resources.
+- Sync resources.

-- · Warmup time.
+- Warmup time.

 - Instruments (optional).